Financial Help for Widows

 You can receive your own, or your spouse’s, benefit, whichever is higher.
 If your spouse began receiving Social Security benefits before death, don’t cash the checks if they continue to arrive.
 You will have to pay it back.

 The best way to apply for a survivor’s benefit is to visit a Social Security office in person.
 Be sure to call ahead for an appointment.

 Those applying for benefits must bring the originals – not photocopies — of their spouse’s death certificate, birth certificate, marriage certificate and proof of U.S. citizenship.
 A photocopy of a W-2 form or self-employment tax return is also required.

 Widows can start getting the Social Security survivor’s benefit at 60, but it is reduced by a fraction of a percent for each month before full retirement age of 70.

 Widows who qualify for survivor’s benefits and a retirement benefit that’s more than the survivor’s benefit can switch to their own benefit any time between age 62 and 70.

 Does Social Security Save Widows?

-“Social Security benefits definitely help, but not nearly as much as people would want,” Kotlikoff told InCharge.org.
-“There are all sort of gaps in the system and ways you have to deal with them to get what you deserve.
+“Social Security benefits definitely help, but not nearly as much as people would want,” he told InCharge.org.
+“There are all sorts of gaps in the system and ways you have to deal with them to get what you deserve.”

-“I would suggest that widows make a lifetime budget plan as early as possible,” Kotlikoff said.
-“Figure out how much you’re going to need to maintain the lifestyle you want to lead and then look at your expected benefits from social security, life insurance, retirement plans, pensions, – anywhere you expect to get money – and see if that’s going to support it.
+Widows should also make a lifetime budget plan as early as possible.
+“Figure out how much you’re going to need to maintain the lifestyle you want to lead and then look at your expected benefits from Social Security, life insurance, retirement plans, pensions – anywhere you expect to get money – and see if that’s going to support it.

 Widows Financial Problems Get Worse with Age